-So, how many carabiners do you need for rock climbing?
 In short, it depends on what type of climbing you’ll be doing.
 If you are bouldering, you don’t need any carabiners.
-If you are sport climbing in a gym, you’ll need a couple carabiners.
+You’ll need a couple carabiners if you are sport climbing in a gym.
 But, if you are sport or trad climbing outdoors, you will need at least 30 or so carabiners.

 In this article, we’ll cover the different types of climbing carabiners and how they are used, as well as look more in depth at how many of each type you’ll need for various types of climbing.

 - Number of Carabiners Needed by Climbing Type

 There are three main carabiners for rock climbing classes: basic all-purpose carabiners, quickdraws, and locking carabiners.